wimmar/blog/content/pages/1--about/index.md

 ## About me

 I'm a Belgian electrical engineer with a passion for technology and programming (web / desktop / embedded / mobile).
+I currently work at Nokia as a Quality Assurance (QA) Engineer for the Nokia Service Router (SR) family and operating system (SR-OS).

 [View my resume](https://wimmar.be)